 Music supervision is all about getting the least complicated original piece of music that fits the content's mood.
 Music licensing companies are only interested in bands, artists, and producers that can submit original material.
 If you're submitting songs with instrumentals that you leased online, you are not doing anyone any favors.

 A lot of original music coming out in a digital where everyone can record themselves from home is amazing, unique stuff.
 Labels no longer have a monopoly over high-quality songs.
 Music supervision experts really benefit from this fact and often find million-dollar studio-sounding tracks from indie talent.

-This type of talent can be you, or you can be the other type of talent: great ideas but bad quality.
-Some people think it's enough to do the bare minimum when it comes to recording, mixing, and mastering, just because the option is available to them.
-This method is fine if you're just having fun and making music for your own pleasure, but if you're looking to get placed in professional media, you will need to have a professional recording, mixing, and mastering process.
+This type of talent can be you or the other type of talent: great ideas but bad quality.
+Some people think it's enough to do the bare minimum when it comes to recording, mixing, and mastering just because the option is available to them.
+This method is fine if you're just having fun and making music for your own pleasure.
+Still, if you're looking to get placed in professional media, you will need to have a professional recording, mixing, and mastering process.

 Getting songs placed in media is all about the mood of the content.
 If your style of music perfectly matches a common theme in a show, for example, you will have a higher chance of getting songs placed.
-If you're creating music in experimental genres that are too complex to pin to a common theme, you may have a hard time getting noticed by a licensing company or music supervisor.
+Suppose you're creating music in experimental genres that are too complex to pin to a common theme.
+In that case, you may have a hard time getting noticed by a licensing company or music supervisor.

 As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
 Her most recent creative collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
 Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!